maharanirizki/VSOA/README.md

 This tutorial use integer programming to solve the problem using Gurobi

 ## Problem Setting
-The example used in this tutorial will be based on the data provided by Xia and Wu (2007) to determine which vendor to be selected given several criteria.
+The example used in this tutorial will be based on the model provided by Xia and Wu (2007) and the data is based on the report by Nick Morris to determine which vendor to be selected given several criteria.
+The problem setting for this tutorial is given four supplier that sold 1 item.
+The buyer has several criteria in order to select which supplier is chosen.
+The criteria are:
+* Price
+* Technical level
+* Defects
+* Reliability
+* On-time delivery
+* Supply capacity
+* Repair turn-around
+* Warranty period

+The buyer has a different priority for each criteria as follows.

+In the point view of the buyer, each supplier has a different

 The model consists of four parts:
 * Sets and notation